VeryFatBoy/neo4j/wasm-udf/README.md

 14. Restart Neo4j in Desktop.

-15. Open Neo4j Browser at `http://localhost:7474` and confirm the function registered:
+15. Restart Neo4j, select **Query** in the left-hand navigation pane and connect to an instance.
+Confirm that the function registered correctly:
 ```cypher
 SHOW FUNCTIONS
 YIELD name